-- Fireplace inserts are also prohibited during this time, unless they are your only significant source of heat.
+- Fireplace inserts are also prohibited during this time unless they are your only significant heat source.

 - Even if you use a certified device or if the fireplace is your sole source of heat, you cannot produce visible smoke.
 The label on the back of your wood stove and the one on top of your fireplace insert will tell you if your wood-burning device is certified.
 It should state that it complies with E.P.A. emission standards in the United States.

 - During burn bans, all outdoor burns, including woodfires and charcoal recreational fires, are prohibited.

 Stage 2 burn restrictions are imposed by state law when fine particle pollution levels reach a specific level or when the weather provides conditions that allow wildfires to spread more easily.

 Stage 2 Burn Ban entails the following:

 - No burning is permitted unless it is your sole source of heat.